JakobHavtorn/algorithms-and-data-structures/README.md

 - Queue
 - Stack

-Data structures to implement can be found in TODO.txt
+Data structures to implement can be found in TODO.md